TDAILab/tutorial-template/docs/source/src_knn.rst

 ^^^^^^^^^^^

 You enter version of the third party libraries used in the "train.py".
+The third party libraries are  available in Python other than the standard library

 .. note::
    A requirements.txt's name can only be used "requirements.txt".
    If you can use this name, selected packages are installed automatically.